reformo/hexagonal-cqrs-skeleton/README.md

 # WORK IN PROGRESS
-# Hexagonal (Ports and Adapters) Architecture and CQRS Ready Zend Expressive Skeleton.
+# Hexagonal (Ports and Adapters) Architecture and CQRS Ready Laminas Mezzio Skeleton.

 An opinionated framework to develop CQRS applications using hexagonal architecture structure.

 ### Built on basically these libraries:
-- Zend Expressive (Zend ServiceManager, FastRoute, Twig)
+- Laminas Mezzio (Laminas ServiceManager, FastRoute, Twig)
 - Tactician CommandBus by thephpleague.com
 - Doctrine DBAL
 - Symfony Console